 Our Purpose and Mission

-To be an accessible source of support and recovery for individuals experiencing a mental health crisis, to work collaboratively with partners to create improved access to services, and to promote wellness, recovery, and strong consumer survivor networks.
+To be an accessible source of support and recovery for individuals experiencing a mental health crisis, work collaboratively to improve timely and equitable access to services, be guided by the voices of people with lived experience, and promote wellness, recovery, and psychiatric survivor/service user community initiatives and networks.

-Respect, autonomy, dignity, diversity, collaboration, and accountability are at the core of all we do.
+Respect, autonomy, dignity, diversity, social justice, equity, collaboration and accountability are at the core of all we do.
 We value the whole person and acknowledge and respect their needs and wishes for recovery.

 Gerstein Crisis Centre has skilled and experienced Community Crisis Workers with a broad range of experience and education, many including lived experience.
 All staff are trained in crisis intervention, suicide intervention, harm reduction, and work from a trauma-informed perspective.